gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     - multiple single project builds
     - multiple multi-project builds
     - a combination of both
+- An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds